 Water Cooler Guide

-With two thirds of the earth's surface covered by water and the human body consisting of over 60 percent of it, it's easy to see how water is responsible for life.
+With 2/3 of the earth's surface covered by water and the human body consisting of over 60% of it, it's easy to see how water is responsible for life.
 In our bodies, water transports, dissolves and replenishes nutrients while carrying away waste material.

 Water also regulates our fluids, tissues, blood and more.
 The average adult body contains 42 liters of water, and with a loss of only 2.5 liters, we can suffer from dehydration, fatigue, nervousness, dizziness, weakness and headaches.